-- Costs to support team formation and ideation activities, such as team and partnership development activities, external facilitation, convenings, and planning meetings - Salary for non-tenure track research faculty, postdoctoral associates, graduate or undergraduate student research assistants, and technical personnel.
-Requests for salary support must include benefits (including graduate student tuition remission and health insurance stipends, when appropriate).
+- Costs to support team formation and ideation activities, such as team and partnership development activities, external facilitation, convenings, and planning meetings.
+While applicants may request funds for these activities, the majority of funds must be dedicated to collaborative research, scholarship, and/or creative endeavors. - Summer salary for tenure leading/tenured faculty - Salary for non-tenure track research faculty, postdoctoral associates, graduate or undergraduate student research assistants, and technical personnel - Equipment acquisition or development - Publication charges are allowable budget expenses.
+However, proposers are encouraged to leverage the open access publishing agreements available through the UNL Libraries whenever possible.
+These agreements with scholarly publishers allow UNL authors to publish in selected open access journals at no cost or at reduced rates.
+More information about participating publishers and journals is available here.
+If publication charges are included in the budget, the budget justification should explain why publishing through one of these journals is not suitable for the proposed work. - Note: Requests for salary support must include benefits (including graduate student tuition remission and health insurance stipends, when appropriate).